 The Fedora Project is pleased to announce Fedora Linux 35 Beta.
 This release continues the Fedora Project’s emphasis on delivering leading-edge open source technologies and includes updates spanning the Linux kernel to the desktop experience.

 Fedora Linux 35 Beta is all about polish — extending existing features and adding new features or support to level up the experience of using Fedora Linux.
 Whether you use Fedora on the desktop, as a cloud-based image, or as a Linux container image, you’ll find improvements that make Fedora 35 a pleasant upgrade

-Do you plan on downloading Fedora 35 Beta?
+Do you intend to download Fedora 35 Beta?
 What is your favorite Linux distro?
-Let me know on Twitter and thanks for reading.
+Please let me know on Twitter, and thanks for reading.